canmet-energy/btap_ml/docs/installation.rst

 `DAaaS <https://statcan.github.io/daaas/>`_ environment.
 If you will be working on AAW, you may want to refer to :doc:`aaw_setup` to configure the environment first.

+To download and utilize the Docker image of the project, consult the documentation on the `Docker image's page <https://hub.docker.com/r/juliantemp/btap_ml>`_.
+The content below is only when the project is being worked on without Docker.

 Python
 ------